Skip to Main Content

-The Fed just cut interest rates.
+The Fed just cut interest rates again.
 Here are 12 key money moves to make

 Key takeaways

-For the first time since 2020, the Federal Reserve cut interest rates and signaled that more are to come.
-The move is ushering in a new era for monetary policy — and the consumers who plan their finances around it — after enduring two and a half years of the highest interest rates in decades.
+The Federal Reserve cut interest rates for the second straight meeting, ushering in a new era for monetary policy — and the consumers who plan their finances around it — after two and a half years of the highest interest rates in decades.

-The Federal Open Market Committee (FOMC) decided to cut interest rates by half of a percentage point when it wrapped up its September gathering.
-The move means the Fed’s ultimate borrowing benchmark, the federal funds rate, is no longer at a 23-year high.
-Still, a federal funds rate in a target range of 4.75-5 percent simply takes borrowing costs back to a level last seen in 2023.
+The Federal Open Market Committee (FOMC) decided to cut interest rates by a quarter of a percentage point when it wrapped up its November gathering.
+The Fed’s decision brings its key borrowing benchmark, the federal funds rate, down to a new target range of 4.5-4.75.

 The Fed sets a key benchmark interest rate that has a domino effect on virtually every borrowing cost that consumers pay — from credit cards and auto loans, to adjustable-rate mortgages and personal loans.
 Rates tend to move in lockstep, meaning cuts from the Fed will ultimately make it cheaper to borrow money.